fstark/blog/content/blog/wozdle/wozdle.md

 ## The size

-The original Apple1 had 4K of RAM, extensible to 8K (mine), or ever 48K.
+The original Apple1 had 4K of RAM, extensible to 8K (like mine has), or ever 48K.
 Software was loaded by either inserting the cassette card and using a cassette player (extremely unreliable), or by having the software on an EEPROM (like the Integer BASIC ROM) and executing it "in place" (meaning that the code is not copied into the RAM for execution).

 I decided for that second solution, because the goal is for it to be present in Silicon's card.
 And instant loading is an interesting feature...